 It is human nature to filter our experiences through our perception of the world.
 We are always looking for meaning.
 When we read about a plane crashing into the sea and one hundred and sixty-two people losing their lives, we wonder, even if only on a subconscious level, “What does this mean?”
 To be human is to interpret the events around us.
 It’s primal.
 It’s a survival instinct.
 But when we stay in survival mode for too long, life begins to lose its meaning.
 We become fearful, paranoid, withdrawn.
 To be human is to seek meaning.
 Artists and writers provide a context for the events of our times.

 One of the first exercises we do in the 90-Day workshops is something I call the “credo exercise.”
 You might want to try this right now.

 Simply write for five minutes, beginning with the line: “One thing I feel strongly about is . . .”

 This simple exercise connects the writer to the theme they are very likely exploring in their work.
 They often don’t even realize that this is what their story is about.

 The next step is to distill the exercise to one arguable statement, such as: I feel strongly that everyone should be treated equally.

-It is common for writers to have an agenda, however subtle, so this exercise challenges us to explore our antagonists with equal integrity.
+It is common for writers to have an agenda, however subtle.
+This exercise challenges us to explore our antagonists with equal integrity.
 The more we are able to find their inherent humanity, the more honestly we can explore our theme.

 The purpose of story is to reveal a transformation.
-By the end of the story we want to understand WHY we all deserve to be treated equally in order to comprehend what equality actually means.
+By the end of the story we want to understand WHY we all deserve that equality in order to comprehend what it actually means.